T13nn3s/Invoke-SpfDkimDmarc/README.md

 CaaAdvisory             : CAA record found and IODEF not configured.
 Consider adding an IODEF contact to the CAA record to receive notifications.
 ```

-Checks the SPF, DMARC, DKIM, Mta, TLS-RPT, DNSSEC, and DNS CAA configuration for the domains binsec.nl and microsoft.nl.
+Checks the SPF, DMARC, DKIM, Mta, TLS-RPT, DNSSEC, and DNS CAA configuration for the domains binsec.nl and microsoft.com.

 ### Example 3
 ```powershell